The Conduit: Awards

 The Conduit won several awards following its appearance and demonstration at E3 2008.
 IGN gave it three awards: Best Shooter Game of E3 2008 (Wii), Best Graphics Technology of E3 2008 (Wii), and Best Overall Wii Game of E3 2008.
 GameTrailers also gave the game Best Wii Game of E3 2008.
 The game won the worst box art award from GameSpot.
 "It's like the artists who created the box art had a checklist of bad sci-fi cliches from the nineties, and went through the list checking off as many as they could."
 IGN nominated it for both the "Best Shooter 09" (Wii) award and the "Best Multiplayer 09" (Wii), but lost to Dead Space: Extraction and New Super Mario Bros.
 Wii, respectively.

 Sales and sequel

 The Conduit debuted during the market research company NPD Group's June reporting period, which lasted from May 31, 2009, to July 4, 2009.
 From its initial release in North America on June 23, 2009, until the end of the June reporting period, The Conduit sold 72,000 units domestically.
 Sega announced in their Q1 2009 financial report that they had shipped 150,000 units in North America and Europe in the game's first week.
 In February 2010, High Voltage Software CEO Kerry Ganofsky told IGN that The Conduit had sold over 350,000 copies.

-After months of speculation, Conduit 2 was announced on March 29, 2010.
+A sequel, Conduit 2 was announced on March 29, 2010.